DesignerlyLoop: Forming Design Intent through Curated Reasoning for Human-LLM Alignment: Acknowledgment about the Use of LLM

 \subsection{Participants}

-We recruited 20 professional designers with experience in LLM-assisted design and balanced expertise in industrial and art design (Appendix Table~\ref{tab:participants}).
-Participants were recruited through purposive sampling via posts on social media platforms (Xiaohongshu, Weibo) and professional online design communities (Xiaohongshu, Wechat), targeting individuals with prior experience using LLMs.
+We recruited 20 professional designers with experience in LLM-assisted design and diversified design expertise in industrial and art design (Appendix, Table~\ref{tab:participants}).
+Participants were recruited through purposive sampling via posts on social media platforms (Xiaohongshu, Weibo) and professional design networks (Xiaohongshu, Wechat), targeting individuals with prior design experience using LLMs.
 Screening collected (1) demographics (age, gender, profession), (2) design experience (duration, field), and (3) GenAI tool experience (types, use cases).
-Only participants meeting the balanced background criteria were included.
-Participants received \$22 USD for a 120-minute session.
-The study received approval from the university’s Institutional Review Board (IRB).
+Inclusion criteria are at least (1) one year weekly LLM tool use experience (2) two year professional design experience.
+Participants received \$22 USD for a 120-minute study.
+The study received approval from the university’s IRB.